Spring Feasts Fulfilled in AD33 2nd Edition

 The Jubilee for the Day of Pentecost and Day of Atonement

-116 The Year of Jubilee was proclaimed on the Holy Convocation Day of Atonement, so we don’t normally associate it with the Feast of Pentecost.
-117 The Year of Jubilee was when all debts were cancelled out which occurred every 50 years.
-118 However, God doesn’t do anything by accident, and the fact that these two significant commands are based on the number fifty and commanded almost one after the other indicates that we should at least look at what else they might have in common.
+106 The Year of Jubilee was proclaimed on the Day of Atonement, so we don’t normally associate it with the Feast of Pentecost which was 50 days after the Sheaf Wave of the First Fruits for the barley harvest.
+107 The Year of Jubilee was when all debts were cancelled out which occurred every 50 years.
+108 However, God doesn’t do anything by accident, and the fact that these two significant commands are based on the number fifty and commanded almost one after the other indicates that we should at least look at what else they might have in common.

-126 And then there are two major events in the bible that revolve around the number fifty.
-The command for the first is found in Leviticus 23, where God outlines the Holy Convocation Day of First Fruits to the Feast of Pentecost.
+116 And then there are two major events in the bible that revolve around the number fifty.
+The command for the first is found in Leviticus 23, where God outlines the Sheaf Wave of First Fruits to count 50 days for the Feast of Pentecost to begin.

-127 The Year of Jubilee was always proclaimed on the Holy Convocation Day of Atonement, and Atonement does picture its ultimate fulfillment for the whole world in AD70 when Satan’s grip on the earth would be broken, Christ’s sacrifice would be applied to the whole world, and all nations would be free from the bondage of sin which came from Adam.
+117 The Year of Jubilee was proclaimed on the Day of Atonement, and Atonement does picture its ultimate fulfillment for the Whole Creation in AD70 when Satan’s grip on the earth would be broken, Christ’s sacrifice would be applied to the whole world, and all nations would be delivered from the bondage of corruption which came from Adam.

-128 However, for God’s First Fruits, Pentecost was the announcing of the Jubilee, when they reclaimed dominion over the earth and reigned with Christ we’re free of the world’s hold on them, and receive their inheritance as kings and priests and children of the eternal God in His kingdom.
+118 The forerunners for God’s First Fruits, Pentecost was the announcing of the Jubilee, when they reclaimed dominion over the earth and reigned with Christ we’re free of the world’s hold on them, and receive their inheritance as kings and priests and children of the eternal God in His kingdom before the end of the Age of Corruption when the Whole Creation would be established in it.

 The Power of Pentecost

-129 The Power of Pentecost is shown in the leaven bread.
-130 Leaven is active and causes the bread to rise.
+119 The Power of the Feast of Pentecost is shown in the leaven bread unlike for the Un-Leaven Bread Feast.
+120 Leaven is active and causes the bread to rise.
 Likewise when we are filled with the Holy Spirit it means that it is active in our lives until we physical die.
-131 Although the gifts ended when the perfect came, faith, hope and love would continue forever which are the Fruits of the Spirit.
-132 However I don’t believe that means that someone cannot be gifted if God chooses them for a reason to operate a gift through at any time.
+121 Although prophecies, tongues and knowledge were going to be outdated, they ceased when the perfect came and all things were made new, faith, hope and love would continue forever which are the Fruits of the Spirit.
+122 That means that someone can be gifted with new prophecies, tongues and knowledge for the New Heaven and Earth if the Holy Spirit chooses them for a reason to operate a gift through at any time.

-133 The power that God gives us to live with throughout our life is active 24/7/365 when we yield our Spirit to Him.
-134 However we do go through stages in out life that progresses as we grow into them.
-135 Our Spiritual life progresses through the Seven Feasts of the Lord in like manner how the Feast of Pentecost came shortly after the other three Feasts came before Pentecost.
-136 We start out as babies and grow into a mature person and it’s never to late to get started as long as we are alive.
-137 Even Jesus did as seen when He was 12 but did not enter into full ministry until He was older but here is a good example of the power of the Holy Spirit which Jesus had since the time He was conceived in the womb.
+123 The power that God gives us to live with throughout our life is active 24/7/365 when we yield our Spirit to Him.
+124 However we do go through stages in out life that progresses as we grow into them.
+125 Our Spiritual life progresses through the type of the appointed times of Convocation Days and Feasts of the Lord in like manner how the Feast of Pentecost came shortly after the other three appointed times came before Pentecost.
+126 We start out as babies and grow into a mature person and it’s never to late to get started as long as we are alive.
+127 Even Jesus did as seen when He was 12 but did not enter into full ministry until He was older but here is a good example of the power of the Holy Spirit which Jesus had since the time He was conceived in the womb.

 Luke 2: 41 His parents went to Jerusalem every year at the Feast of Passover.
 42 And when He was twelve years old, they went up to Jerusalem according to the custom of the feast.
 43 When they had finished the days, as they returned, the Boy Jesus lingered behind in Jerusalem.
 And Joseph and His mother did not know it; 44 but supposing Him to have been in the company, they went a day’s journey, and sought Him among their relatives and acquaintances.
 45 So when they did not find Him, they returned to Jerusalem, seeking Him.
 46 Now so it was that after three days they found Him in the temple, sitting in the midst of the teachers, both listening to them and asking them questions.
 47 And all who heard Him were astonished at His understanding and answers.
 48 So when they saw Him, they were amazed; and His mother said to Him, “Son, why have You done this to us?
 Look, Your father and I have sought You anxiously.”